Skip to content

 Table of Contents

-If you run a business in England, you may wonder what a trade mark is and how it might benefit you.
-This article will why trade marks are useful, as well as relevant legal considerations.
+If you run a business in England, you may wonder what a trade mark is and how its registration might benefit you.
+This article will explain why trade mark registration is helpful, as well as relevant legal considerations.

 What is a Trade Mark?